2024 Year-End Tax Planning Strategies to Consider

 When Should You Start Tax Planning?

-You probably want to keep your tax liability as low as possible.
-But in order to do that effectively, you must plan ahead and make changes in this calendar year that will impact how much you owe when you file your tax return next year.
+Most people want to mitigate their tax bill as a part of their financial planning.
+If you share this goal, you'll need to plan ahead and make changes in this calendar year that will impact how much you owe when you file your tax return next year.

-That's why the end of the calendar year is the time to take actions that can help manage your tax liability.
+That's why the end of the calendar year is a great time to take actions that can help manage your tax liability.

-No specific tax planning strategy works for everyone, so you should speak with your tax advisor to determine a plan that will work best to help achieve your particular goals and objectives.
+There’s no specific tax planning strategy that works for everyone, so it’s a good idea to speak with your tax advisor to determine a plan that will work best to help achieve your particular goals and objectives.

-Here are a few deductions and strategies that might help lower your liability when you file your 2023 tax return next year:
+Consider these strategies that might help lower your tax liability when you file your 2024 tax return next year.

 Deductions to Take Before the New Year

-If you haven't maximized allowable tax deductions during 2023, now is the time to review the range of deductions for which you might qualify.
+If you haven't maximized your allowable tax deductions during 2024, now is the time to review the range of deductions for which you might qualify.

-The amount of charitable gifts you may claim as a deduction for a given tax year is based on the type of asset gifted, your adjusted gross income (AGI) and the type of charity receiving your gift.
+The deduction amount you may claim for charitable gifts in a given tax year is based on the type of asset gifted, your adjusted gross income (AGI) and the type of charity receiving your gift.
 Any unused portion of the charitable deduction can be carried forward for up to five years.

 For a non-cash gift, the charitable deduction is up to 30% of AGI.
 Using the example above, if this donor makes a gift of $65,000 of appreciated securities to a public charity, the donor would be entitled to a 30% deduction against their AGI, or $60,000.

-By donating stocks rather than cash, some taxpayers get a double tax benefit because they don't just get the charitable gift deduction, but they also avoid paying capital gains tax on the stock's appreciation.
+By donating stocks rather than cash, some taxpayers get a triple tax benefit because they don't just get the charitable gift deduction, but there is also no gift tax on that donation and they also avoid capital gains on the stock's appreciation.

 One of the benefits of a Traditional IRA is that contributions to it can be deducted from taxable income in the year they were made, if your income is under a certain threshold.
-However, if you made tax-deductible contributions to your Traditional IRA, all distributions you take during retirement will be taxed as ordinary income.
-Theoretically, your income will be lower after you stop working, and so will your tax bracket.
+However, if you only made tax deductible contributions to your Traditional IRA, all distributions you take during retirement will be fully taxed as ordinary income.
+Theoretically, your income could be lower after you stop working, and so could your tax bracket.

 In contrast, Roth IRAs do not provide an upfront tax benefit, but distributions taken during retirement from qualified Roth accounts are received tax-free.
 In addition, Roth IRAs do not require you to take minimum distributions by a certain age, as Traditional IRAs do.
 Therefore, a Roth IRA may be especially beneficial if you wish to manage your taxable income during retirement.